vmware/versatile-data-kit/CONTRIBUTING.md

 Given a version number MAJOR.MINOR.PATCH, increment the:
 - MAJOR version when you make incompatible API changes
-- MINOR version when you add functionality in a backwards compatible manner
+- MINOR version when you add functionality in a backward-compatible manner
-- PATCH version when you make backwards compatible bug fixes
+- PATCH version when you make backwards-compatible bug fixes

 # Bugs